 If your rationale for wanting to become a stock trader is just to break free from the stress that you’re dealing with in your daily job, stock market trading isn’t for you.
 There are less risky ways to make money.

-You could try your hand at investing in mutual funds, real estate or precious metals.
+You could try your hand at investing in mutual funds, real estate, or precious metals.
 You could launch a start-up instead or write blogs on why everyone should quit their jobs (ad revenues are high for such blogs by the way).

-To disappoint you a bit more, research shows that a majority of people who try to learn how to trade in share market lose money rather than make anything.
+To disappoint you a bit more, research shows that a majority of people who try to learn how to trade in the share market lose money rather than make anything.

 You may have enjoyed initial success when trading casually or have minted millions in mock trading apps, but the odds of you blowing up your accounts is high let alone earning handsomely to put bread on your table or enjoy vacations in exotic locales.